Kal213/StarGAN-Tutorial-Tensorflow-2.3/README.md

 Arxiv: https://arxiv.org/abs/1711.09020

-Makes use of an adaptation of [manicman1999's](https://github.com/manicman1999/) data generator with permission.
+Makes use of an adaptation of [manicman1999's](https://github.com/manicman1999/) data generator.

 This implementation makes some deviations from the proposed architecture.
 This implemenation includes skip connections in the generator, a multi-task discriminator, and incorporates the label using Adaptive Instance Normalization instead of spatially replicating and concatenating the label.